This pub is the largest in Paris and has only grown over the years. Calling it a pub, actually, is an understatement as it ... More

-This pub is the largest in Paris and has grown over the years.
+This pub is the largest in Paris and has only grown over the years.
 Calling it a pub, actually, is an understatement as it also serves some excellent food.
-From the salmon to the cheeseburger, everything about the food is exquisite.
+From the salmon to the cheeseburger, everything about the food here is exquisite.
 Choose your favorite drink from the extensive range of beers and wines.
 The staff is efficient and the service prompt.
-This is probably one of the best places in Paris to grab a late-night meal.
+This is also one of the best places in Paris to grab a late-night meal.

 Stumbled across this place when looking for a place to eat, the menu seemed decent but maybe a bit over-priced.
 They did have a happy hour on cocktails which made our minds up to sit and have a drink and a bite to eat.
 On closer inspection of the menu we realised that it was more than just over-priced......and the worst was yet to come.

 The service was chronic, slow and unfriendly.
 It seemed like a place where the staff had no interest in being there and certainly didn't want to serve customers with any sort of common courtesy.

 This is an establishment that tries to give the impression of being up-market and classy, yet prior to the food being delivered you get a tub of heinz ketchup lashed up on the table as if you were in your local chippy, this place is clueless to it's pretentiousness and lack of class.
 Management clearly out of touch.